pivotal/docs-tap/getting-started.md

 You will see your changes on the cluster.

-You can now continue to make more changes.
-If you are finished, you can stop or disable live update.
-Open the command palette (⇧⌘P), type in Tanzu, and select either option.
+You can continue to make more changes.
+If you are finished, you can stop or disable live update:
+	1. Open the command palette (⇧⌘P).
+	1. Type in Tanzu.
+	1. Select stop or disable.

 #### Debug your application